top of page

 • Difficulty sustaining attention

-• Impulsivity and distractibility
+• Impulsivity & distractibility

 • Trouble with time perception and management